We care about Privacy

 Access and correction

 If you think that we may hold any of your personal information, you are entitled to have access to this information and may request correction of the information we hold.
-If you wish to view your personal information please contact us at firstname.lastname@example.org with your full name, date of birth, and time and location of possible incident, and we will provide you with any personal information we may have.
+If you wish to view your personal information please contact us at firstname.lastname@example.org with your full name, date of birth, and time and location of possible incident, and we will work with the relevant business to provide you with any personal information we may have.

 If you have any concerns or questions, please contact email@example.com and we will investigate and attempt to resolve any issues.